 As far as we can tell, Living Boxes can be scaled up and down using any combination of the three techniques.
 They are delivered in one box, which is comprised of an array of smaller boxes, and are incredibly easy to use.

-“The Livingbox is the perfect system, because it lets anyone anywhere grow vegetables without the need for fertile soil, or running water and electricity, and with minimal farming skills,” company co-founder Nitzan Solan told The Times of Israel.
+“The Livingbox is the perfect system, because it lets anyone anywhere grow vegetables without the need for fertile soil, or running water and electricity, and with minimal farming skills,” said company co-founder Nitzan Solan.

 “It could help feed people in the developing world, providing them with access to fresh, nutritious food, while helping them maintain a clean environment.”